 Death With Dignity in Delaware

-Delaware failed to pass a death with dignity law that would have allowed terminally ill patients to request life-ending medication.
+Delaware is considering a death with dignity bill that would allow terminally ill patients to request life-ending medication.

 Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.